These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 Which of the following common problems might cause you to be able to hear but not access a repeater even when transmitting with the proper offset?

-A. The repeater receiver requires audio tone burst for access
+A. The repeater receiver may require an audio tone burst for access

-B. The repeater receiver requires a CTCSS tone for access
+B. The repeater receiver may require a CTCSS tone for access

 C. The repeater receiver may require a DCS tone sequence for access